 When running at a speed that will result in the boat falling off plane, lowering the tabs slightly, bow down, will improve the running angle and operating efficiency.
-Positioning trim tab too far in the down position can reduce operating efficiency and cause substantial steering and handling difficulties.
+Too much bow down tabs can reduce operating efficiency and cause substantial steering and handling difficulties.